 Not to be confused with Madhogarh fort Rajasthan (Fort Madhogarh), this fort is in Mahendergarh (Mohindergarh) district of Haryana state.
 I have always wanted to visit and explore this place.
 Though not too far from my hometown, this place has been always in my visiting list.
 But finally I made it to this place.
 Madhogarh fort is among the few hill forts in Haryana.
-I visit another hill fort in Mandhan.
+I visited another hill fort in Mandhan.
 Just like that fort, this Madhogarh hill fort is also surviving for its existence.
 It’s demolished and only broken walls are left behind.
 The complete structure doesn’t exist.
 The hill fort of Madhogarh adds enough historical significance to the culture of Haryana state.
 I have never known that there was a hill fort in Madhogarh; it was just couple of years back that I came to about this place.
 And I decided to explore it out.
 So, after doing enough homework, one fine Sunday, I along with Amit Harit left for this place in the morning.

 A Look at the Historical Background of Madhogarh Fort Haryana